kaplayjs/kaplay-site/src/content/guides/en/misc/publishing.md

 ---
 title: Publishing
-description: Learn how to publish your Kaboom game in platforms like Itch.io or Newgrounds.com.
+description: Learn how to publish your KAPLAY game in platforms like Itch.io or Newgrounds.com.
 order: 6
 ---

-# Publishing a Kaboom game
+# Publishing a KAPLAY game

 When we finish our game, the most important time it's here...
 Publish it!